 The Association of German Chambers of Commerce and Industry (Deutscher Industrie- und Handelskammertag, DIHK) is the central organisation for 79 Chambers of Commerce and Industry, CCI (Industrie- und Handelskammern, IHKs) in Germany.
 All German companies registered in Germany, with the exception of handicraft businesses, the free professions and farms, are required by law to join a chamber.

 Thus, the DIHK speaks for more than three million entrepreneurs.
 They include not only big companies but also retailers and innkeepers.
 This gives the association considerable political influence.
 It does not represent any specific corporate group but all commercial enterprises in Germany.

-- Japan initiates WTO dispute complaint against Korean duties on steelJapan has requested WTO dispute consultations with Korea regarding Korean anti-dumping duties levied on stainless steel bars from Japan.
-The request was circulated to WTO members on 21 June.
+- Japan initiates WTO dispute complaint against Korean support for shipbuildersJapan has requested WTO dispute consultations with Korea concerning alleged subsidies provided by the Korean government to its shipbuilding industry.
+Japan’s request was circulated to WTO members on 13 November.